Publications & Insights Revised Energy Performance of Buildings Directive

 Conclusion:

 With the Energy Performance of Building Bill listed for priority drafting in the Government’s Autumn 2024 Legislation Programme it is now up to Ireland (and the other Member States) to implement the necessary domestic legislation to give effect to the Revised EPBD.
-In the meantime it is important for all stakeholders in the Irish Estate Real sector to consider how best to apply the principles of the Revised EPBD to their building practices now so that their assets remain marketable in the future.
+In the meantime it is important for all stakeholders in the Irish Real Estate sector to consider how best to apply the principles of the Revised EPBD to their building practices now so that their assets remain marketable in the future.

 For further information on the Revised EPBD and related reporting requirements, please contact Alison O’Sullivan, Mona CostelloeGráinne Murphy, Caroline Matson or your usual ByrneWallace contact